leanprover-community/mathlib3/docs/tactics.md

 ### refine_list

-`refine_list` is a modification of `library_search`, which lists possible usages of the `refine` tactic and leaves the tactic state unchanged.
+`refine_list` lists possible usages of the `refine` tactic and leaves the tactic state unchanged.
 It is intended as a complement of the search function in your editor, the `#find` tactic, and `library_search`.

 `refine_list` takes an optional natural number `num` as input and returns the first `num` (or less, if all possibilities are exhausted) possibilities ordered by length of lemma names.
 The default for `num` is `50`.